A cold sore (fever blister, oral herpes, herpes labialis) is a sore that appears most commonly around the mouth or on the lips.

 Causes & Symptoms

 Cold sores are caused by the Herpes Simplex Virus (HSV) and are transmitted by skin-to-skin contact with an infected person.
 HSV enters the body through small breaks in the skin, most commonly on or around the lips.

 There are two types of HSV.
-HSV-1 most often causes cold sores, and HSV-2 typically causes genital herpes.
-HSV-1 can be easily spread from the mouth to the genitals through skin contact and/or oral sex, but HSV-2 infection of the mouth, lips, or cheeks is rare.
+HSV-1 most often causes cold sores of the mouth and lips, and HSV-2 typically causes genital herpes.
+However, HSV-1 can be spread to the genitals through oral sex, and rarely HSV-2 can cause sores on the mouth and lips.

 - Burning, tingling, or itching around the lips or nose starting two to 21 days after exposure.